 - Be certified as a Texas peace officer by TCOLE.

-- Bachelor’s degree from an accredited four-year college or university with major coursework in criminal justice, criminology, police science or a related field.
+- At least 60 college-earned hours from an accredited college or university, or an associate's degree with major coursework in criminal justice, criminology, police science, or a related field.
+Copies of transcripts must be submitted with the application.

 If you’re considered for the probationary agent position, you will have to complete a written assessment and pass a physical readiness test (PRT) to continue in the hiring process.
 The PRT consists of a Concept II Rower Test (2,000 meters) at a resistance setting of five within 11 minutes and 50 seconds.
 Agents must pass the PRT annually if hired.